How to Protect Nesting Birds During Spring Yard Cleanup

 Is it safe to prune shrubs in spring?

-Only lightly, and only if you have checked for active nests.
-Heavy pruning during nesting season can remove nests and reduce shelter.
-If a shrub seems active, leave it alone until later in the season.
+Only lightly, and only after checking for active nests.
+Heavy pruning during nesting season can destroy nests and reduce the cover birds need for safety.

 Should I remove all leaf litter in spring?

 No. Some leaf litter can be left in less visible areas.
 It supports insects and offers cover for birds.
-Remove what you need for safety and plant health, but do not feel pressure to clear every leaf at once.
+Remove what you need for safety and plant health, but do not feel pressure to clear everything.

 What if I accidentally find a nest while cleaning?

 Stop work in that area immediately.
 Do not touch the nest.
-Give the birds space and return later, after you are confident the nest is no longer active.
+Give the birds space and return later when you are confident the nest is no longer active.

 Are birdhouses enough to support nesting birds?

-Birdhouses can help some species, but they are not a substitute for natural seasonal habitat.
+Birdhouses can help some species, but they are not a substitute for natural habitat.
 Shrubs, grasses, leaf litter, and brush cover still matter.
-A good yard usually offers both shelter and nesting options.
+A bird-friendly yard usually offers both shelter and nesting options.

 Discover more from Life Happens!